MedARC-AI/MindEyeV2/README.md

 ## Usage

-MindEye2 consists of three main jupyter notebooks, "Train.ipynb" for training/fine-tuning, "recon_inference.ipynb" for doing inference on MindEye2 ckpts, and "final-evaluations.ipynb" for visualizing reconstructions and computing quantitative evalutions.
+MindEye2 consists of four main jupyter notebooks, "Train.ipynb" does training/fine-tuning, "recon_inference.ipynb" does inference on MindEye2 ckpts and outputs unrefined reconstructions, "enhanced_recon_inference.ipynb" does reconstruction refinement using predicted image captions, and "final_evaluations.ipynb" visualizes reconstructions and computes quantitative evalutions.

 These files can be run as Jupyter notebooks or can be converted to .py files with configuration specified via argparser.
 If you are training MindEye2 on a single GPU, expect that pre-training and fine-tuning both take approximately 1 day to complete.